Theatre (THEA)

 Experimentation and experience with dramatic literature, analysis and performance.
 Coursework includes stylistic work in Late 19th Century Realism and Late 19th and early 20th century-Naturalism.
 In this course the student applies and incorporates the skills learned in all departmental classes.
 PREREQ: THEA 2251, THEA 2252, or permission of instructor.
 AS

-THEA 4455 Beginning Stage Direction: 3 semester hours.
+THEA 4455 Directing for the Stage: 3 semester hours.

-Consideration of aesthetics of dramatic production and the relationship of basic techniques of stage direction.
-Includes the direction of scenes and one-act plays.
-PREREQ: THEA 2251, THEA 2252, or permission of instructor.
-F
+Consideration of aesthetics of dramatic production and the relationship of techniques of stage direction.
+PREREQ: THEA 2251 F

 THEA 4456 Advanced Stage Direction: 3 semester hours.